lukasavovic/petomatic-frontend/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```
 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+You can login with admin@admin / password: admin at start.

+Didn't resolve the Access-Control-Allow-Origin problem trough the end,
+get routes work, post wont